maartenbeekman/dolphi/README.md

-dolphi
+Hubby
 ======

-Dolphi is an open project, aiming to build a device which gathers all sensoric data on a yacht and broadcasts to personal devices such as smart phones, tablets and smart watches.
+Hubby is an open project, aiming to build a device which gathers all sensoric data on a yacht and broadcasts to personal devices such as smart phones, tablets and smart watches.

-For more information about the dolphi project, please visit the project wiki at https://github.com/maartenbeekman/dolphi/wiki
+For more information about the Hubby project, please visit the project wiki at https://github.com/maartenbeekman/pi-hubby/wiki

 At the moment of writing this, no code has been submitted yet.
 Please follow the instructions to set up the dolphi project: